 The answer is option (b) Secondary Xylem

 Explanation: Elongated cells that are present in sclerenchyma are called fibres.
-Sclerenchyma is absent in secondary xylem; hence, there is an absence of fibres as well.
+Sclerenchyma is absent in secondary xylem; hence, fibres are absent as well.

 Question:14